 Ted Radio Hour: Based on the wildly successful Ted Talks, the Ted Radio Hour features “fascinating ideas, astonishing inventions, and new ways to think and create.”
 One of the most recent shows is about success and how we can define it beyond wealth and status.

 Fresh Air: The Peabody Award-winning show is hosted by the iconic Terry Gross, who talks to the likes of contemporary writers, actors, historians, and more.
-Few topics seem to be off limits, and the enlightening interviews give us insight to great thinkers.
+Few topics seem to be off limits, and the enlightening interviews give us insight into the minds of great thinkers.

 The Moment: Hosted by Brian Koppelman, this Slate-produced podcast talks to famous folks about the defining moments of their creative careers.